mudox/home/content/post/site-build-notes.md

 See article [Fixed Sidebar].

 <i class='fas fa-question fa-fw'></i>
-How to resize embeded medias, like YouTube video, JSFiddle and CodePen code box?\
+How to resize embedded medias, like YouTube video, JSFiddle and CodePen code box?\
 <i class='fas fa-lightbulb fa-fw'></i>
 Wrap each of them into `<div class="embded-media-box">`.
 For example: